Edvin Alten

-Edvin Alten (1876 – 1967) was a Norwegian judge.
+Edvin Alten (10 January 1876 – 13 February 1967) was a Norwegian judge.

 He was born in Tønsberg.
 He worked as deputy under-secretary of State in the Ministry of Justice and the Police from 1918, and as a Supreme Court Justice from 1925 to 1948.

 He was married to Ragna Aass (1880–1975).
-His daughter Berit married writer Asbjørn Aarnes, and his daughter Rønnaug became a notable actor, and was married to Georg Løkkeberg for some years.
+His daughter Berit was an actress and married the literary historian Asbjørn Aarnes, and his daughter Rønnaug was also an actress, and was married to Georg Løkkeberg for some years.